reactos/reactos/drivers/network/ndis/readme.txt

     - Run "build" to build the library

-Building with Mingw32 and ReactOS include files:
+Building with Mingw32 and MenuOS include files:

-    - Run "make ndis" FROM THE ReactOS ROOT DIRECTORY to build the library
+    - Run "make ndis" FROM THE MenuOS ROOT DIRECTORY to build the library